 2. Dedicate places to collect first-party reviews.

-How do small businesses get more first-party reviews?
+How do small businesses get more first-party online reviews?

-The easiest way to improve your volume is to stop sending customers to places (like third-party review sites) that require them to do so much work.
+The easiest way to get more reviews is to stop sending customers to places (like third-party review sites) that require them to do so much work.

 Make it easy for them to give you a review directly, and they will.